vladcomarlau/HRMS/README.md

   - Leaves manager to modify any organisation user's leave requests
     - View of subordinates leave requests at the top
     - Modify available leave days balance of any user
-  - Holidays manager: change the holidays that appear in all users calendars
+  - Holidays manager: Add/remove/modify holidays that appear in all users calendars
 - Reports (with graphs):
   - Correlation coefficient between salaries and evaluations of a selected user
   - Employees distribution by age